augcog/ISAACS_Jetson/README.md

 - DJI Onboard SDK ("DJI OSDK") See below for instructions

 ##### Installing DJI Onboard-SDK (Prerequisite)
-- Just like we installed the ZED SDK already (which has nothing to do with ROS), we do the same thing with DJI's SDK.
-The ROS packages/wrappers come later.
-So here, before installing the DJI SDK ROS package, we need to first install the *DJI Onboard SDK*.
+- Just like we installed the ZED SDK already (which has nothing to do with ROS), we do the same thing and install DJI's SDK, which has no relation to ROS.
+The ROS packages/wrappers come later on top of the SDKs.
+So now, before installing the DJI SDK ROS wrapper, we need to first install the *DJI SDK*.
 It's like first building the engine before we put it in the complete, ready-to-use car (The car being the wrapper for the engine).
-We have done the same thing with ZED SDK--first we install the ZED SDK and later we will install the ZED ROS Wrapper (aka package).
+We have done the same thing with ZED SDK--first we installed the ZED SDK and soon we will install the ZED ROS Wrapper (aka package).
 - `cd ~`
 - You may navigatge to and install this in any directory.
 I like to install stuff in my code directory I made in $HOME .
-So I'll do `~/code/`
+So I'll do `cd ~/code/`
 - `git clone https://github.com/dji-sdk/Onboard-SDK`
 - `mkdir build`
 - `cd build`